 There are many factors to consider when investigating a big truck accident, with the purpose being to uncover what ultimately caused the accident.
 At Gordon McKernan Injury Attorneys we look at every aspect of a case to determine the true cause of the accident.
 In our experience, truck driver fatigue is one of the chief causes of truck accidents.
 This is despite the promulgation of the Federal Motor Carrier Safety regulations on driving hours, truck drivers and their companies.
 A sleepy or fatigued truck driver is controlling an 80,000 pound metal “tank” at high speeds, and should not be endangering the other drivers around them or themselves.
 Studies routinely used in court show that fatigued drivers are less alert and have slower reaction times in emergency situations.
 Drivers who actually fall asleep at the wheel commonly cross over the centerline, force other cars off the road or crash into vehicles from behind.

 Federal Regulations & Requirements

 Federal law limits truckers to no more than 11 hours behind the wheel in one shift, and further requires drivers to rest for at least 10 hours between shifts.
-Big truck drivers are required to keep a detailed accounting of their hours in a logbook.
-The logbook becomes a crucial piece of information in these cases.
-We know that some trucker logbooks are falsified as our legal team knows where to dig to prove that truck drivers ignored Hours of Service regulations.
-We compare suspicious logbooks to data from GPS tracking devices and the on-board “black box,” as well as truck stop receipts and other evidence.
+Truck drivers are required to keep a detailed account of their hours in their logbook.
+These logbooks becomes crucial pieces of information in these cases, and we’ve seen instances where logbooks are falsified in order to hide evidence that could be damaging to the defense.
+The Gordon McKernan legal team knows where to dig to prove that truck drivers ignored the Hours of Service regulations.
+We compare suspicious logbooks to data received from GPS tracking devices and the on-board “black box,” as well as truck stop receipts and other pertinent evidence.

 Interstates I-10 and I-12